David Scott: Post-NASA career

 From 2003 to 2004, Scott was a consultant on the BBC TV series Space Odyssey: Voyage To The Planets.
 In 2004, he and Leonov began work on a dual biography/history of the "Space Race" between the United States and the Soviet Union.
 The book, Two Sides of the Moon: Our Story of the Cold War Space Race, was published in 2006.
 Armstrong and Hanks both wrote introductions to the book.
 Scott has worked on the Brown University science teams for the Chandrayaan-1 lunar orbiter.
 For NASA, he has worked on the 500-Day Lunar Exploration Study and as a collaborator on the research investigation entitled "Advanced Visualization in Solar System Exploration and Research (ADVISER): Optimizing the Science Return from the Moon and Mars".

+The spacesuit Scott wore during the Apollo15 Moon mission is on display at the National Air and Space Museum, Washington, D.C.

 Scott had taken two Bulova timepieces, a wristwatch and a stopwatch, with him to the Moon without advance authorization from Slayton.
 Scott wore the wristwatch on the third EVA, after his NASA-issued Omega Speedmaster lost its crystal.
 He sold the Bulova watch in 2015 for $1.625million, after which the company marketed similar timepieces, whose accompanying material mentioned Scott and Apollo15.
 Scott sued in federal court in 2017, alleging Bulova and Kay Jewelers were wrongfully using his name and image for commercial purposes, and in April 2018, a federal magistrate ruled he could proceed on some of his claims.
 The case was dismissed by agreement of the parties in August 2018, and in 2021, Bulova marked the fiftieth anniversary of Apollo15 with the issuance of a commemorative watch.